UCAS - School Contextual Information

 Performance at A Level is strong.
 In recent years 25% of A Level entries have been A* and over 85% of entries have been B grades or better.

-Almost all of the Sixth Form progress to Higher Education and students are keen to make highly ambitious applications.
+Almost all the Sixth Form students progress to Higher Education and our students are rightly keen to make highly ambitious applications.
 Typically, 20 students receive offers from Oxford and Cambridge each year, and the majority gain places in selective courses at prestigious universities.